jmamtani/JavaDevelopmentProjects-2/README.md

 9. **TagCloudGenerator (Complete)**: Generate a tag cloud from a given text.
 10. **TagCloudGeneratorJavaComponents**: Create Java components for generating tag clouds.

+## License

+Copying or using these projects as your own fully/partially is not permitted under any circumstances.